Lightfielder/Lightfielder-DaVinci-Resolve/Lightfielder/Docs/Known_Issues.md

 The Frame Selection modes highlighted in red are the options that are visible at this time in Lightfielder:

 ![Frame Selection](images/known_issues_frame_selection.png)

+## Lightfielder Scriptlib File

+Add a Fusion Studio loading guard so the `Scripts:/Lightfielder.scriptlib` file only launches in a Resolve Studio session.